 Training materialsDoulos training materials are renowned for being the most comprehensive and user friendly available.
 Their style, content and coverage is unique in the EDA training world, and has made them sought after resources in their own right.
-Fees include
+Fees include (in electronic format):

 - Fully indexed class notes creating a complete reference manual